-Power pole damage is something that most of us have seen a few times, but it usually happens away from our home.
-If it happens near your house, do you know who is responsible to have it fixed?
+Power pole damage is something that most of us have seen a few times.
+It usually happens away from our home.
+But, if it happens near your house who is responsible to have it fixed?

 This image from Indianapolis Power and Light (IPL) shows the division of responsibility between the utility company and the homeowner.
 This is also commonly true for most other utility companies.

 The pole and the service line coming from it belong to IPL.
 They also own and control the electric meter installed on the house (or business building.)
 Everything permanently attached to the home belongs to the homeowner.
-This includes the base which holds the meter, the conduit that houses the wiring, and the weather head and service line anchoring on the roof.
+This includes the base which holds the meter and the conduit that houses the wiring.
+It also includes the weather head and service line anchoring on the roof.

 There are different situations that might result in determining who is ultimately responsible to pay for the repairs.
 However, the first goal is to keep everyone remain safe and the second is to get it repaired quickly.

-In the case of a vehicle knocking over the pole, IPL would be responsible for repairing the pole but the homeowner would be responsible for repairing the weatherhead, conduit, and any other damage on the building.
+In the case of a vehicle knocking over the pole, IPL would be responsible for repairing the pole.
+However, the homeowner would be responsible for repairing the weatherhead, conduit, and any other damage on the building.

 If the overhead electric service line to your home appears damaged or broken, call IPL at 317.261.8111 immediately.
 Don’t touch any of the equipment or limbs touching the equipment, or try to make the repairs yourself.
 The utility company can advise you of the repair responsibility and next steps to get your power back on.

 Frye Electric has been in business since 1975.
 We’ve built a great reputation for excellent service at reasonable prices with tens of thousands of customers.
-Please contact us for your next electrical service needs and we’ll show you why so many people trust us in their homes and businesses.
+Please contact us for your next electrical service need.
+We’ll show you why so many people trust us in their homes and businesses.